SNF-Root/NEMO-Sensor/README.md

 ### ⚠️ Important: Uploading Code to a Sleeping Board

-Once `main.py` is on the device, the board will immediately run it on every boot — which means it will read the sensor, post data, and enter deep sleep within seconds. **Do not try to race the board to upload new code before it sleeps.** It is a microcontroller and will win every time.
+Once `main.py` is on the device, the board will immediately run it on every boot — which means it will read the sensor, post data, and enter deep sleep within seconds. **Do not try to race the board to upload new code before it sleeps.**

 If you need to upload updated code to a board that already has `main.py` on it, the correct approach is: